Sentiment Analyzer

 4. Check the original text or image yourself because browser AI output can still be wrong.

-Check the emotional direction of a short review or comment.
+Check the emotional direction of a 1 to 3 sentence review or comment.

-Spot strongly negative wording before publishing support or product copy.
+Spot strongly negative wording before publishing support, product, or app-store copy.

 Practice understanding sentiment labels for school or data projects.

-Negative review The answer was confusing and I had to redo everything.
+The answer was confusing and I had to redo everything twice.

-Mixed message The idea is good, but the instructions need work.
+The idea is good, but step 2 needs work.

 Frequently asked questions